 Therefore, the impedance specifications of an active loudspeaker will not be in the range of 1Ω to 16Ω like a passive loudspeaker.
 Rather, they will be in the ranges stated above depending on the type of inputs available in the active loudspeaker.

-As an example, let’s look at the input impedance specifications of the QSC KW153 (link to compare prices on Amazon and select retailers): a 3-way active PA speaker with a 15″ woofer.
+As an example, let’s look at the input impedance specifications of the QSC KW153 (link to check the price at B&H Photo/Video): a 3-way active PA speaker with a 15″ woofer.

 Input Impedance (Ω):